-Kilkenny is an important historic and commercial centre in the south-east with a population in the urban area of 8,661.
+Kilkenny is an important historic and commercial centre in the south-east with a population in the urban area of 8.661.
 It has retained much of its original medieval street layout to a large extent, with streetscapes dominated by buildings from the eighteenth and nineteenth centuries, peppered with buildings from earlier periods, such as the late 16th century Rothe House.
 It is very popular with both overseas and domestic visitors, particularly for domestic short breaks.
-Some of the streets in the town centre have been pedestrianised and the town has a good range of visitor accommodation, restaurants, cafes, shops - with a particular emphasis on craft outlets - and visitor attractions.
+Some of the streets in the town centre have been pedestrianised and the town has a good range of visitor accommodation, on craft outlets - and visitor attractions.